charlesreid1arcadia/snake-scratch/Readme.md

 Tasks still outstanding:

 * Plan which files should be downloaded (multiple rounds: preliminary, full)
-* Copy signatures to a designatured signatures bucket/folder
+* Copy signatures to a designated signatures bucket/folder
 * Clean up downloaded files
 * Re-run timing of different steps using local `/tmp` disk instead of EBS